nondon1/Python-Code-of-Pulse-Echo-project/README.md

-# Using Python to find acoustic attenuation in Vibration-Damping Alloys (Autimate data analysis)
+# Using Python to find acoustic attenuation in Vibration-Damping Alloys (Automate data analysis)
 Project: Using Python to find acoustic attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in composite alloys).

 Project Overview